cbiffle/swddude/README.md

 Status and Known Issues
 -----------------------

-`swddude` can flash the LPC1114 on the LPCxpresso breakout board, as long as the proprietary programming system (on the side of the board with the USB connector) has been disabled (by cutting the bridge traces).
+`swddude` can flash the LPC1114 and LPC1343 on their respective LPCxpresso breakout boards, as long as the proprietary programming system (on the side of the board with the USB connector) has been disabled by cutting the bridge traces.
+Personally, I cut my board in half using a razor saw and scrapped the proprietary side for parts.

-It can *almost* flash the LPC1343.
-Stay tuned.

 Known issues: